JeromeErasmus/extended-adf-markdown-parser/README.md

 ## Features

-- 🔄 **Bidirectional Conversion**: Convert ADF to Extended Markdown and back
+- **Bidirectional Conversion**: Convert ADF to Extended Markdown and back
+  Seamlessly transform content between Atlassian Document Format and Extended Markdown with complete round-trip fidelity.

-- 📝 **Extended Markdown Syntax**: Support for ADF-specific elements like panels, expands, and media
+- **Extended Markdown Syntax**: Support for ADF-specific elements like panels, expands, and media
+  Beyond standard Markdown, includes ADF extensions such as info panels, expandable sections, and media placeholders.

-- ✅ **Full Fidelity**: Preserves all ADF attributes through metadata annotations
+- **Full Fidelity**: Preserves all ADF attributes through metadata annotations
+  Custom attributes and styling information are maintained using HTML comment metadata, ensuring no data loss during conversion.

-- 🎯 **Type Safe**: Written in TypeScript with complete type definitions
+- **Type Safe**: Written in TypeScript with complete type definitions
+  Full TypeScript support with comprehensive type definitions for all ADF nodes, ensuring compile-time safety and excellent IDE support.

-- 🧪 **Well Tested**: Comprehensive test suite with extensive coverage
+- **Well Tested**: Comprehensive test suite with extensive coverage
+  Over 960 tests covering all ADF elements, edge cases, and real-world scenarios with fixtures from actual Atlassian documents.

-- 📦 **Zero Runtime Dependencies**: Lightweight and portable (uses well-established libraries)
+- **Zero Runtime Dependencies**: Lightweight and portable (uses well-established libraries)
+  Built on proven libraries like unified/remark ecosystem, with no additional runtime dependencies for your applications.

 ## Installation